j-andrews7/Pipelines/Documentation/CN_Analyses_Pipeline.md

 #### 7.)
 Plot the data.
-The first three columns will be used as the row labels.
-The rest of the data will be used as the column labels.
 This script can be edited to change the aesthetics and size.
-Note that if you try to make enormous figs, you may run into a segfault that results in your column labels not being printed, though the rest of the figure will display correctly.
-Adding lines between the columns/chromosomes, etc, in photoshop or powerpoint is helpful, and you'll probably want to relabel the columns.
+Note that if you try to make enormous rasterized figs (PNG format), you may run into a segfault that results in your column labels not being printed, though the rest of the figure will display correctly.
+As such, I like using the PDF output and editing in Inkscape.

+**I had a max copy number of 4, so you will want to check the max of your files and adjust colors as necessary.**

+You can cut columns if you want to plot only certain samples.

 *Note: I had trouble getting the Seaborn package to run on the cluster, so I ran this locally.*